KiraCore/liquidity-program/LIP_5/README.md

 ##### `addRewards`

-Only managers (set by AccessControl) can add reward tokens to staking pools.
+Only owner can add reward tokens to staking pools.

 * `uint256 poolId`: the id of a staking pool
 * `uint256 amount`: the amount of ERC20 reward tokens.
 This will send the amount of ERC20 tokens from the manager's account to the pool's contract.

 ##### `withdrawRewards`

-Only managers (set by AccessControl) can withdraw reward tokens from staking pools.
+Only owner can withdraw reward tokens from staking pools.

 * `uint256 poolId`: the id of a staking pool
 * `uint256 amount`: the amount of ERC20 reward tokens.
 This will send the amount of ERC20 tokens from the pool's contract to the manager's account.